challfry/TheKraken/Kraken/About/AboutText.md

  - Photo by Masaaki Komori on Unsplash
  - Photo by Isabel Galvez on Unsplash
  - Photo by Brian Yurasits on Unsplash
- - Eyepatch 3D Model by HeavenSkies on DeviantArt.
+ - Eyepatch 3D Model by HeavenSkies on DeviantArt

 Song credits for Micro Karaoke songs:
-  - "Still Alive" by Jonathan Coulton, who you can find at http://www.jonathancoulton.com, and who Creative Commons licenses his music, which you can read about at https://creativecommons.org/licenses/by-nc/3.0/
+  - "Still Alive" and "Code Monkey" by Jonathan Coulton, who you can find at http://jonathancoulton.com, and who Creative Commons licenses his music, which you can read about at https://creativecommons.org/licenses/by-nc/3.0/
-  - "The Captain's Wife's Lament", by Paul and Storm
+  - "The Captain's Wife's Lament", by Paul and Storm, who were nice enough to let me use their song for this project

 Twit-arr is a labor of love, and a large group of contributers are responsible: